Bureau of Services for the Visually Impaired (BSVI)

-It is important for the applicant to be prepared for the interview.
-Applicants are strongly encouraged to bring relevant information with them to the interview like medical, psychological, or other reports related to their disability from people who have previously provided services to the individual applying.
+Applicants are strongly encouraged to bring relevant information to the interview like medical, psychological, or other reports related to their disability from people who have previously provided services to the individual applying.
 If the applicant is receiving Social Security benefits, please bring the letter that you received from the Social Security Administration.
 These documents help counselors determine eligibility for OOD services.

 OOD is required by law to maintain the confidentiality of those seeking, receiving, or previously receiving services.
 All personal information provided by the applicant or any other source is strictly confidential and will not be released to anyone (other than a legal guardian if applicable) without written consent.

 Eligibility is based on three factors:

 - A visual disability or blindness results in a substantial impediment to employment;

 - You can benefit from services in terms of an employment outcome; and